-Ensaf Haidar is the wife of liberal Saudi blogger Raif Badawi who was sentenced to 10 years in prison and 1,000 lashes for setting up an online platform for political and religious debate.
+Ensaf Haidar is the wife of Saudi blogger Raif Badawi, who was sentenced to 10 years in prison and 1,000 lashes for setting up an online platform for political and religious debate.

-Ensaf Haidar, together with her and Badawi’s three children, was forced to seek asylum in Canada after receiving anonymous death threats.
-She has been a tireless advocate for her husband’s release, not least by expending much time and energy traveling to receive the awards that her husband is unable to.
+Haidar was forced to seek asylum in Canada in 2012 after receiving anonymous death threats.
+She has been a tireless advocate for her husband’s release, acting as President of the Raif Badawi Foundation for Freedom.

 She ran unsuccessfully for office in the 2021 Canadian federal election.